zzzprojects/learn-orm/tutorials/vb-net/directives.md

 ## `#Const` Directive

-The `#Const` directive defines conditional compiler constants and these constants are always private to the file in which they appear.
+The `#Const` directive defines conditional compiler constants, and these constants are always private to the file in which they appear.

  - You cannot create public compiler constants using the `#Const` directive.
  - You can create them only in the user interface or with the `/define` compiler option.